Configure, manage, and troubleshoot OpenShift clusters and containerized applications

 Red Hat OpenShift Administration II: Operating a Production Kubernetes Cluster with exam (DO281) teaches you how to configure, troubleshoot, and manage Red Hat® OpenShift® Container Platform.
 This hands-on, lab-based course shows you how to verify the successful installation of a cluster, manage it on a day-to-day basis, and troubleshoot the deployment of containerized applications.

 This course is based on Red Hat Enterprise Linux® 8.2 and OpenShift Container Platform 4.6.
-Theis included.
+The Red Hat Certified OpenShift Administrator Exam (EX280) is included.

 Who should attend

 - System and Software Architects interested in understanding features and functionality of an OpenShift cluster.

 - System Administrators interested in the ongoing management of clusters and containerized applications.

 - Cluster Operators interested in managing access to cluster resources by users and applications.

 - Site Reliability Engineers interested in the ongoing maintenance and troubleshooting of a cluster.

 This course is part of the following Certifications:

 - Become a Red Hat Certified System Administrator, or demonstrate equivalent Red Hat Enterprise Linux system administration experience